vjelic/omnistat-glog-fork/docs/sites.md

 for analysis using the Docker environment described in the [user-mode guide](installation/user-mode.md#exploring-results-locally).

+### Additional Metrics

+Frontier exposes an additional site‑specific collector beyond the standard set documented in the main [metrics](metrics) reference.

-### Vendor Counters
+#### Vendor Counters

-The vendor counters collector surfaces power and energy telemetry made available by site‑specific platform integrations (on Frontier this is the Cray/HPE EX `pm_counters` interface).
+The vendor counters collector surfaces power and energy telemetry made available by site‑specific platform integrations (on Frontier this is the HPE Cray `pm_counters` interface).
 It translates raw counter files into metrics that distinguish cumulative energy and instantaneous power samples for different components.
-GPU metrics from this collector are indexed using the `accel` label, and isn't guaranteed to match ROCm's GPU device indexing.
+GPU metrics are indexed by an `accel` label; this index may differ from the ordering used by ROCm.

 **Collector**: `enable_vendor_counters`